 Choose a month of the year and complete the calendar.

 If a student cannot complete question 2 successfully this may indicate their lack of exposure to a calendar.

 Depending on the students’ success in question 2, this may indicate the type or style of calendars students are used to seeing e.g. monthly, weekly, paper, electronic, etc. and teachers should take this into consideration when viewing work samples.
 It may require follow up questioning and discussions to understand students’ responses.
 For example, teachers may wish to ask ‘Have you seen a calendar before?
 Where?’, ‘Do you have a calendar at home/in the classroom?’ and ‘Why do you think people use a calendar?’.
 These questions may offer more insight and understanding into students’ responses or may be appropriate prompts to use to assist students to complete the task with more support.
 It may also indicate their lack of knowledge in a particular area e.g. the number of days in a month.

 Students who complete the tasks successfully demonstrate their understanding of how and why calendars are used, as well as their understanding of the duration of days, weeks, months and seasons.
 Students will next require extension into reading and interpreting calendars and may be able to explore the representation of time through other forms such as tables and timelines (see Stage 2 Diagnostic Tasks).

-Students who are unsuccessful in completing these tasks may require more exposure to and explicit instruction around calendars and more specifically recalling and ordering the days of the week, months of the year, number of days in a months and the seasons (see Early Stage 1 Time outcomes and content).
+Students who are unsuccessful in completing these tasks may require more exposure to and explicit instruction around calendars and more specifically recalling and ordering the days of the week, months of the year, the number of days in a month and the seasons (see Early Stage 1 Time outcomes and content).

 Syllabus outcomes and content descriptors from Mathematics K-10 Syllabus © NSW Education Standards Authority (NESA) for and on behalf of the Crown in right of the State of New South Wales, 2012